xsc/invariant/README.md

      :verify  contains?}))
 ```

-Now, if this is invariant is run against a piece of data, all elements matching
+Now, if this invariant is run against a piece of data, all elements matching the
-the [specter][specter] navigator `:sources` will be collected and used to
+[specter][specter] navigator `:sources` will be collected and used to generate
-generate an internal verification state using `:reduce` and `:state` – in this
+an internal verification state using `:reduce` and `:state` – in this case, a
-case, a set of all `:name` keys within `:declarations`.
+set of all `:name` keys within `:declarations`.

 Then, `:targets` is used to find elements to verify, running `:verify` on every
 single one.
 Here, we ensure that every variable `:name` within `:body` is